the slow sundays club

-One pass required per person 2+.
-This is not a resort, or a camp it’s a home-based community building activity for cottage owners and cottage lovers.
+This is not a resort, or a camp it’s a home-based community building activity for cottage owners and cottage lovers in Muskoka.
 For people like you.

 We’re not making money on it this summer—in fact, we’re personally subsidizing most of the cost.
 We just really believe in what we’re building.